robindou/openapi/docs/Launch-Requirements.md

-# Launch-Requirements
+<a name="Launch-Requirements"></a>

 Launch requirements help check whether you are ready to serve your clients and provide a satisfactory service.
 Our launch requirements set the standards you must meet before we finally authorize your web portals, applications or offline tools to go live and sell our inventories.

 When you finish the integration, you must request a site review to our tech team.
 Our tech support team will contact you directly for site review and offer any necessary assistance.
 Note that you might be required go back and implement or optimize certain launch requirements when they don't meet our standards.
 To minimize even avoid this possibility, we strongly recommend you to follow each appropriate requirement during your integration.

-# 1. General requirements
+### 1. General requirements

-## 1.1 Authentication stage
+#### 1.1 Authentication stage
 Make sure `Refresh Access Token` API has been properly used.
 Sometimes partners often skip this API for convenience purpose and directly use ‘Initialize Access Token’ API for generating and updating access tokens.
 This is not recommened at all since frequent expose of your API key will bring more potential of leakage of the key.

-## 1.2 Adopt https protocol
+#### 1.2 Adopt https protocol
 Make sure you have adopted https protocol when requesting our proxy service either for initializing access token, updaing access token or accessing other backend service APIs.

-## 1.3 Make sure you won't use the same UUID to request the same API
+#### 1.3 Make sure you won't use the same UUID to request the same API
 For each request hitting the same backend API, we need you pass to us a unique UUID.
 This UUID works as the logid which we use to trace your request log of the API at this time.
 So don't use the same UUID to request the same backend API at any time.
 However, you could use the same UUID to request a different backend API since we could still identify it with logid and API name.
 This rule must be strictly followed!

 **Code sample**